CiscoDevNet/MUD-Manager/README.md

 The configure script will not test for PHP or mongodb, but will test for composer.

-To install, issue the configure command with --web-ui=/installdirectory where the installdirectory is where you want the HTML installed.
+To install, issue the configure command with --with-webui=/installdirectory where the installdirectory is where you want the HTML installed.

 # What's new for 3.0?

+ * Basic UI support.
  * Multicast support.
 MUD files can contain multicast addresses.
  * Source tree reorganized.
  * VLAN support improved